 Your guide will greet you at the Whitehorse Airport and transfer you to your hotel.
 After the check-in we will meet for a tour briefing and discuss your trip details.

 We pick you up at the hotel and drive along the Alaska Highway past Johnson’s Crossing and later on the scenic South Canol Road to our entry point on Quiet Lake.
-On this approximately 230 km long stage you get a first feeling for the vastness of the Yukon.
+On this approximately 230 km long drive, you get a first feeling for the vastness of the Yukon.
 Here, away from civilization, our canoe trip begins on the Big Salmon River.
-The short chain of lakes which we cross at the beginning gives us an opportunity to familiarize ourselves with the canoes.
+The short chain of lakes, which we cross at the beginning gives us an opportunity to familiarize ourselves with the canoes.

 Day 3 to 14:

-After we have left the lakes behind we reach the Big Salmon River.
-In the upper part of the narrow and winding river we are challenged by several log jams.
+After we have left the lakes behind, we reach the Big Salmon River.
+In the upper part of the narrow and winding river, we are challenged by several log jams.
 Depending on the water level, these can be easily portaged.

-Shortly after the South and the North Fork empties into the Big Salmon River, we reach the historic Yukon River.
+Shortly after the South and the North Fork flows into the Big Salmon River, we reach the historic Yukon River.
 Here we will see traces of the Klondike Gold Rush, the historic settlement – Big Salmon Village.
 During the next three days on the Yukon River, we see more often the remains of old log cabins and former trade stations.